nelsandersoncreative/nationalparklist-server/README.md

 2. Create the dev and test databases:

-`createdb -U postgres -d nationalparkapp` and
+`createdb -U postgres -d nationalparkdb` and
-`createdb -U postgres -d nationalparkapp-test`
+`createdb -U postgres -d nationalparkdb-test`

 3. Create a `.env` and a `.env.test` file in the project root